-Your spouse is eligible to receive a benefit for himself or herself and any unmarried, dependent child, including stepchildren and adopted children, if:
+Your spouse is eligible to receive a benefit for himself or herself and any unmarried, dependent children, including stepchildren and adopted children, if:

-- · He or she is designated as your sole beneficiary, and - He or she is caring for your unmarried, dependent children.
+- He or she is designated as your sole beneficiary, and - He or she is caring for your unmarried, dependent children.

-A dependent child is defined as being under the age of 18, or age 24 if enrolled in school full-time and is not married.
+A dependent child is defined as being either under the age of 18 or under the age 24 if enrolled in school full-time and not married.